qlyoung/armory-keyboard/README.md

 Syntax is identical to DuckyScript, with the following exceptions:

-* CTRL-ALT, CTRL-SHIFT, and other such combined keys have been replaced by a single keyword, SIMUL.
-Start a line with SIMUL and follow it with up to 6 tokens or plaintext characters and all 6 will be sent in one HID report, as if they were pressed at the same time.
+* `CTRL-ALT`, `CTRL-SHIFT`, and other such combined keys have been replaced by a single keyword, `SIMUL`.
+Start a line with `SIMUL` and follow it with up to 6 tokens or plaintext characters and all 6 will be sent in one HID report, as if they were pressed at the same time.

 Example: